-Key term Definition Refer to Activity start date In relation to a project, the date, and optionally the time, at which physical works commence.
-This does not include any activities described in PBA Regulation 6(6) Activity end date Takes the same meaning as implementation start time in the PBA Regulations.
-If the project uses annual creation and was completed in multiple stages, this is the date, and optionally the time, at which the first stage of project works was completed and brought back into service Scoping plan Provides information to the commission about the intended project, without needing to provide details that may not be available at the early stage of project development.
+Key term Definition Project works start date In relation to a project, the date, and optionally the time, at which physical works commence.
+This does not include any activities described in PBA Regulation 6(6).
+Project works end date Takes the same meaning as implementation start time in the PBA Regulations.
+Implementation start time In relation to a project is the date, and optionally the time, normal operations are capable of commencing after all changes to be implemented by the project, including any testing and commissioning, are completed.
+This is the same as the project works end date for a benchmark rating project.
+Scoping plan Provides information to the commission about the intended project, without needing to provide details that may not be available at the early stage of project development.
 Project plan Provides specific details to the commission about the project.
 Project impact report Submitted to the commission after a project has been implemented and the savings have been determined.
 Must be approved before VEECs can be created.
 Variation Required when certain details of the project change, after the scoping and/or project plans have been approved.
 Some changes are unacceptable and may require a new project application.
 Baseline period A 12-month period ending no more than 18 months before works commence.
-Reporting period A 12-month period that commences immediately after the implementation start time for the project or immediately after another reporting period, but not later than seven years after the implementation start time.
+Reporting period A 12-month period that commences directly following the implementation start time for the project or directly following another reporting period, but not later than 2 years after the implementation start time.
 Baseline rating report A document issued by an approved benchmark administrator nominated at scoping approval which states the rating for a premises for the baseline period, the variables used to calculate that rating and any other requirements stated in 11A(3) and 11A(4) of the PBA Regulations.
 Baseline period start date The date the 12-month period for determining a baseline period commences.
 Baseline period end date The date the 12-month period for determining a baseline period finishes.
 Reporting period start date The date the 12-month period for determining a reporting period commences.
 Reporting period end date The date the 12-month period for determining a reporting period finishes.